UPDATED 7/8/2021, Original Post: December 22, 2017

-To attain a successful drug possession conviction, the prosecution must prove that the defendant was knowingly in possession of the substance.
+To attain a successful drug possession conviction, the prosecution must prove that the defendant was intentionally or knowingly in possession of the drug.

 Unknowing possession is also a common defense in constructive possession cases, in which drugs are discovered in the defendant’s residence, workplace, or vehicle.
+When we say “unknowing possession,” we mean someone may have illegal drugs within their wing span or close by but have no knowledge of it being near them.
 For example, a guest could have left drugs in these locations without informing the defendant, meaning that the defendant was left unwittingly in possession.

 Lack of Possession

 Lack of possession is also a common defense against constructive possession charges.
 This defense is appropriate when it cannot be proven that the substance belongs to the defendant, or that the defendant had control over its presence.